 – Addresses both individual and sociocultural influences, strengths, and drawbacks in how we understand and approach our sexuality.

 Since 2009, I’ve worked in rape crisis – answering hotlines, providing in-person hospital and police accompaniment, and facilitating support groups to help survivors reconnect with their bodies and explore safe, consensual, healthy sexuality after sexual assault or childhood sexual abuse.
 Before that, I worked as a childbirth educator and doula, and I currently work in sexual violence prevention, response, and policy at the statewide level.
 I enjoy working with people to tease out and build upon the areas they can find safety in their bodies in ways that allow newly discovered and developed communication strengths, boundary-setting, and experiences of sensual pleasure to radiate outward to other areas of life and sexuality.
-I also coach parents on how to talk about sexuality in open, candid, and healthy ways with their children.
+I also coach parents on how to talk about sexuality in open, candid, and healthy ways with their children, and consult with festivals, organizations, and communities on building consent culture and policies/practices that encourage safety and accountability.